fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 can be fused and so on.

-Additionally, I will take a look at one of the simpler trees, the binary tree, and if you are interested in graphics or computer vision, the octree is recommended for that specialization.
+Additionally, I will take a look at one of the simpler trees, the binary tree, and if you are interested in graphics or computer vision, the octree is recommended reading.

 ### Graphs
 Ok, so let's get this show on the road.
 Graphs are primarily made up of two things, nodes and edges.
 Edges are references from one node to another.
-In a diagram they are usually represented by a line with one more arrows on the ends.
+In a diagram they are usually represented by a line, some times with one more arrows on the ends.
 Edges can be represented by indices, pointers, smart pointers or something else that I can't think of right now.
-The node on the other hand, can be whatever you want SPARKLES.
-It can even be just a number or an index to the corresponding data paylod if you have seperated the graph structure from the data payloads.
+The node on the other hand, can be ✨ whatever you want ✨.
+It can even be just a number or an index to the corresponding data payload if you have seperated the graph structure from the data payloads.

 <figure markdown>
 ![Image](../figures/bidirectional_graph.png){ width="500" }